craigwatson/puppet-vmwaretools/README.markdown

 ##Overview

-This module manages the installation and upgrade of VMware Tools via the source code tarballs distributed with vSphere.
-The tarballs are transferred to the target by either HTTP download or Puppet filebucket (the default mechanism is the latter).
+This module manages the installation and upgrade of VMware Tools via the source code tarballs distributed by VMware.

 ##Module Description

 This module is designed to replace both the OSP packages provided by VMware's repositories and also the `open-vm-tools` package.
+The module is O/S independant (tested on Ubuntu and Red Hat systems).

+The tarballs are transferred to the target by either HTTP download or Puppet filebucket (the default mechanism), and then uncompressed and installed via the archive's Perl installation script.

+Upgrading of currently installed VMware Tools packages is also supported - the module obtains the currently-installed VMware Tools version via a custom fact, and only deploys the tarball if a version mismatch occurs or if VMware Tools is not installed on the target system.

 ##Setup